opencsd/KETI-Query-Engine-Instance/README.md

-## Introduction of KETI-OpenCSD Query-Process-Container
+## Introduction of KETI-OpenCSD KETI-DB-Connector-Instance
 -------------

-Query-Process-Container for KETI-OpenCSD Platform
+KETI-DB-Connector-Instance for KETI-OpenCSD Platform

 Developed by KETI